 - Once the pasta is tender, sprinkle with the cheese and replace the lid.
 Turn the heat off and allow the pasta to rest for about five minutes for the cheese to melt.
 If desired, top with chopped cilantro, sour cream, salsa, avocado, etc.

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

-I haven’t made this yet.
+I havenโt made this yet.
 It sounds so good.

 Is there something I could use in place of black beans?